Migrate from a standalone search head to a search head cluster

 For more information on where deployed settings reside on the cluster members, see See "Location on the cluster members."

 Note: Splunk does not support migration of per-user search history files.

 To migrate settings:

 1. Copy the

-$SPLUNK_HOME/etc/users directories on the standalone search head to a temporary directory on the deployer where you can edit them.
+$SPLUNK_HOME/etc/users directories on the standalone search head to a temporary directory where you can edit them.

 - Any default apps, such as the search app.
 Do not push default apps to the cluster members.
 If you do, they will overwrite the versions of those apps already on the members.

 - Any apps already existing in the deployer's distribution directory.
 Otherwise, the versions from the standalone search head will overwrite the versions already on the members.

 3. Copy the remaining subdirectories from the temporary location to the distribution directory on the deployer.
 The distribution directory is located at